slycedzn/Nebula/README.md

 - Icon replacements
 - BD support

-## Disclaimer
-Support for web mods such as Stylus and userstyles will be added in the near future.

-Thank you.

 # Credits
 Thank you [LuckFire](https://github.com/LuckFire) for allowing me to use some of your own code.